ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 Stable Release Updates for OpenStack and the Ubuntu Cloud Archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SRU process for !OpenStack and the Ubuntu Cloud Archive follows the
+The SRU process for !OpenStack and the Ubuntu Cloud Archive (UCA)
-same process as `Ubuntu Stable Release
+follows the same process as `Ubuntu Stable Release
 Updates <https://wiki.ubuntu.com/StableReleaseUpdates>`__.
 This page
 summarises the process for the cloud archive and adds some points that
 apply specifically to it.